billybob71a/photo_club2/wp-content/plugins/hide-title/readme.txt

 1. This Meta Box will be added to the Edit screen for pages & posts

 == Changelog ==

-= 1.0.7 =
+= 1.0.8 =

+* Fixed Deletion Error
-* Removed wpupdates and fixed problem with special characters
+* Removed WP-Updates
+* Added a body class of dojo-hide-title

 = 1.0.6 =